Types of Transactions in SQL Server with Examples

-In this article, I am going to discuss Transaction Control Language in SQL Server with some examples.
+In this article, I am going to discuss the Different Types of Transactions in SQL Server with examples.
+Please read our previous article where we discussed the basics of Transaction in SQL Server before proceeding to this article.
 As part of this article, we are going to discuss the following pointers.

-- Understanding Auto Commit, Implicit, and Explicit Transaction Mode in SQL Server.
+- Auto Commit Transaction Mode in SQL Server

 - Auto Commit Transaction Mode (default)